QUICK SUMMARY:

 Uncover audience insights and identify any untapped markets.
 Use visually appealing dashboards to streamline data on AgencyAnalytics, free for 14 days.

 Automated reporting software makes life easier by doing the data retrieval process for you.
-It also provides intuitive data visualization that clients can easily understand (which is what any agency wants, really).
+It also provides intuitive data visualizations that clients can easily understand (which is what any agency wants, really).

 Agency Tip: To increase your agency’s value proposition, offer a monthly SEO audit as an add-on service.
 It’s also useful to include these findings in an SEO proposal to wow potential clients, share tangible insights, and identify areas of website improvement (e.g., increasing site speed).